ChristianANoeddeboe/newt-fastapi-cli/DEVELOPMENT.md

 # Development Guide

-This document describes how to set up your development environment to work on the `vapor-cli` project.
+This document describes how to set up your development environment to work on the `newt-cli` project.

 ## Prerequisites